Koredotcom/docs/docs/xo/release-notes/11.x/platform-services.md

 ### LLM and Generative AI
 #### Azure OpenAI GPT-4 Turbo and GPT-4o Support for LLM & Generative AI Features
-The Platform now supports two new Azure OpenAI models for various [Co-Pilot](../../generative-ai-tools/co-pilot-features.md#model-and-feature-support-matrix){:target="_blank"} and [Dynamic Conversations features](../../generative-ai-tools/dynamic-conversations-features.md#model-and-feature-support-matrix){:target="_blank"} Features:
+The Platform now supports two new Azure OpenAI models for various [Co-Pilot](../../generative-ai-tools/co-pilot-features.md#model-and-feature-support-matrix){:target="_blank"} and [Dynamic Conversations](../../generative-ai-tools/dynamic-conversations-features.md#model-and-feature-support-matrix){:target="_blank"} Features:

 * GPT-4 Turbo: It’s a high-speed, accurate model ideal for real-time applications like chatbots, virtual assistants, and content generation.
 * GPT-4o: It’s the most advanced multimodal model, which can accept both text and images as input, offering improved efficiency and cost-effectiveness compared to GPT-4 Turbo.